Over the past 2 years, I’ve made probably 4 different granola bar recipes.

 To cleanly cut these bars, refrigerate the uncut bars for about 30 minutes once they’ve cooled – otherwise, they will be a little crumbly.
 Once cut, wrap them individually in plastic wrap and store them in the fridge.
 This is not for food safety reasons because they will be fine at room temperature, but difficult to eat.
 The cold breakfast bars will stick together better and will be easier to eat on the go.

-- 1/3 cup oat flour (or 1/3 cup oats, processed till finely ground in a food processor or blender)
+1/3 cup oat flour (or 1/3 cup oats, processed until finely ground in a food processor or blender)

-- Preheat oven to 350 degrees F. Line the bottom of an 8-inch square pan with parchment paper leaving the ends of the paper to hang up and over the two opposite sides of the pan.
+Preheat oven to 350° F. Line the bottom of an 8-inch square pan with parchment paper leaving the ends of the paper to hang up and over the two opposite sides of the pan.
 Lightly grease the paper and the exposed sides of the pan.